 Worlds of Possibility in HEI Schools

 Some examples of less obvious but equally important places for learning are the restroom, hallway and HEI Cafe.
 In the restroom, children learn basic life skills, like how to use the toilet, wash their hands and take care of their personal hygiene.
-In the hallway, they practice how to walk in an orderly fashion, navigate their space and greet others in passing.
+In the hallway, they learn how to walk in an orderly fashion, navigate their space and greet others in passing.
 In the HEI Cafe, children enjoy meals together with their teacher, learn culturally appropriate table manners and develop healthy eating habits.

 Unlike Montessori's prepared environment, HEI learning spaces do not have all of the toys and tools on display.
-Scaling for age, HEI Schools Learning Centers display some learning materials, such as books on child-sized trolleys and other materials on shelves, but many of our learning materials are often out of sight, stored in predictable spaces for children to easily access.
+Scaling for age, HEI Schools Learning Centers display some learning materials, such as books on child-sized trolleys and other materials on shelves, but many of our learning materials are out of sight, stored in predictable spaces for children to easily access.
 That way, the learning space is relatively free from distractions.
-Additionally, HEI School learning spaces have natural colors and materials in order to minimize visual and audio noise and create a calming atmosphere.
-This open canvas of space allows children to use their imagination and explore, and it can be beneficial for more active children because there is less visual distraction.

-However, unlike Montessori, HEI Schools learning materials allow for and even encourage different interpretations.
-Indeed, there are many intentionally open-ended learning materials in HEI Collection which have no prescribed method of use.
-For example, each HEI Schools center has climbing ladders, unusually shaped wooden blocks, an adaptable train set and more.
-Though children learn how to use certain tools, such as paintbrushes, they are free to explore and utilize many learning materials in a variety of creative ways and to do so with other children rather than individually.
+As for learning materials, HEI Schools draws inspiration from Montessori and even incorporates many of its tools into its own learning materials.
+However, unlike Montessori, HEI Schools learning materials allow for and even encourage different approaches.There are many intentionally open-ended materials in HEI Collection that have no specific method of use.
+For example, each HEI Schools Learning Center has climbing ladders, unusually shaped wooden blocks, adaptable train sets and more.
+Though children learn how to use certain tools, such as paintbrushes, they are free to explore and utilize many learning materials in a variety of creative ways.

-For example, children can make choices based on HEI Pictograms, which simplifies the incoming information, or they can utilize the emotion pictograms to express their feelings.
-HEI Pictograms can also be helpful for children who have little or no English skills because the pictures allow them to participate and engage with the visual representations on the cards and slowly build their language abilities.
+For example, children can make choices based on HEI Pictograms, which simplifies the incoming information, or they can use emotion pictograms to express their feelings.
+HEI Pictograms are also helpful for children who have little or no English skills because the pictures allow them to participate and engage with the visual representations on the cards and slowly build their language abilities.